By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Note: Replace YOUR_CLUSTER_NAME with your EKS Anywhere cluster name.

-EKS Anywhere uses Kubernetes Cluster API to provision the components of the Kubernetes cluster.
-If any VMs are created during the creation process and creation fails, then you must clean up these VMs manually.
+If any VMs are created during the creation process and creation fails, then you must manually clean up the VMs.

 Clusters without a management cluster